coin-or/Cmpl/README.md

 CMPL (<Coliop|Coin> Mathematical Programming Language) is a mathematical programming language and a system for mathematical programming and optimisation of linear optimisation problems.
 The CMPL syntax is similar in formulation to the original mathematical model but also includes syntactic elements from modern programming languages.
 CMPL is intended to combine the clarity of mathematical models with the flexibility of programming languages.
-CMPL executes CBC, GLPK, Gurobi, SCIP or CPLEX directly to solve the generated model instance.
+CMPL executes HiGHS, SCIP, CBC, GLPK, Gurobi or CPLEX directly to solve the generated model instance.
+The CMPL package contains HiGHS as a standard solver as well as SCIP.
 Because it is also possible to transform the mathematical problem into MPS or Free-MPS, alternative solvers can be used.
 CMPL is an open-source project licensed under GPL.
 It is written in C++ and is available for most of the relevant operating systems (Windows, OS X and Linux).

 The CMPL distribution contains Coliop which is CMPL’s IDE (Integrated Development Environment).
 Coliop is an open-source project licensed under GPL.
 It is written in C++ and is as an integral part of the CMPL distribution.